NRL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 NRL Least Wins Wooden Spoon 2025

 While most of the NRL public’s collective interest is directed at teams in the Premiership or finals mix, a less-publicised battle goes on every year at the other end of the table – a battle that nobody really wants to be involved in.
 The Wooden Spoon betting market involves punters counting on their knowledge of who really isn’t good, rather than who is, a domain in which the Wests Tigers have excelled in recent years by finishing with the least wins in three consecutive years.
-There appears likely to be a changing of the guard this season, but while the Titans are now the runaway favourites to finish bottom, it’s a close ladder and there are plenty of teams not far ahead of them.
+But the Tigers have finally removed themselves from that position this season, and with just a couple of weeks remaining in the season it is a two-horse race for the unwanted title of the NRL’s bottom team.

 Latest Odds: NRL Least Wins Market